Euro 2028: UK and Ireland bid to host tournament set for approval by UEFA

 The UK and Ireland's bid to host Euro 2028 is set for approval; Wembley would be expected to host the final; England manager Gareth Southgate said it was a "brilliant opportunity" for the nations involved; UEFA will award the next two European Championships on October 10

-The UK and Ireland's bid to host Euro 2028 is poised to get the formal seal of approval on Tuesday.
+The UK and Ireland's bid to host Euro 2028 is poised to get the formal seal of approval today.

 The UEFA executive committee is set to give the green light to the five-nation bid, which is unopposed after Turkey withdrew last week to focus on its joint bid with Italy for Euro 2032.

+The tournament will be held in June and July of 2028 - exactly seven years since England and Scotland both hosted games during the re-arranged tournament, which was held across Europe.

+Normally, all nations hosting a tournament would be handed spots at the finals - but as in Euro 2020, because so many countries are involved, it is thought all five will have to qualify.
+This would be welcomed by The FA, who want England to remain competitive by going through the qualifying process.

-Ten stadia were included in the UK-Ireland's bid submission in April.
-Six of the venues are in England, with one each from Northern Ireland, the Republic of Ireland, Scotland and Wales.
+Ten stadia were included in the UK-Ireland's bid, which was submitted in April.
+Six are in England, with one each from Northern Ireland, the Republic of Ireland, Scotland and Wales.

 The six in England are Wembley, the Tottenham Hotspur Stadium, the Etihad Stadium, St James' Park, Villa Park and Everton's new home at Bramley-Moore Dock.

-A redeveloped Casement Park in Belfast, the Aviva Stadium in Dublin, Hampden Park in Glasgow and the Principality Stadium in Cardiff are the other stadia included in the submission.
+A redeveloped Casement Park in Belfast, the Aviva Stadium in Dublin, Hampden Park in Glasgow and the Principality Stadium in Cardiff comprise the remaining four.

+Noel Mooney, chief executive of the Football Association of Wales (FAW) and a former UEFA executive, said: "It's very collegiate.
+We've put forward what we all want.
+It's the bid that's going forward...
+For us, we want to have group matches and a couple of matches after that.

+"I think we'd be looking for four, five, or six matches.
+We'd be really happy and I think some of the other associations would be happy as well."

 Even with Turkey in the running, the five-nation bid was the overwhelming favourite to be selected.

-Senior UEFA sources have indicated the importance of another Euro in a major football market, following on from next year's tournament in Germany, as European football's governing body seeks to further replenish its reserves after the financial shock of the Covid-19 pandemic.
+Senior UEFA sources have indicated the importance of hosting another European Championships in a major football market, following on from next year's tournament in Germany, as European football's governing body seeks to further replenish its reserves after the financial shock of the Covid-19 pandemic.

 The five nations released a joint statement last week following Turkey's withdrawal, stating they had a "compelling" and "ground-breaking" proposal for UEFA to consider, which would deliver "lasting legacies" across the whole of Ireland and the UK.